Connecting Oracle to SQL Server over a secure connection

 1. In the SQL Server data source pointed to by HS_FDS_CONNECT_INFO in your initSID.ora, make the following alterations:

-1. Alter the Driver from:
+1. Alter the Driver entry from:

 Driver = Easysoft ODBC-SQL Server